awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

     To continue creating images, start the image builder and connect to it from the console, or create a new image builder\.

 **Note**
+After you create your image, you are responsible for maintaining updates for the Windows operating system\.
+To do so, you can use managed AppStream 2\.0 image updates\.
+You are also responsible for maintaining updates for your applications and their dependencies\.
+For more information, see [Keep Your AppStream 2\.0 Image Up\-to\-Date](administer-images.md#keep-image-updated)\.
-After you create an image, you can't change it\.
-To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image, or, if you deleted that image builder, launch a new image builder that is based on your image\.
+To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image\.
+Or, if you deleted that image builder, launch a new image builder that is based on your image\.
 Then, make your changes and create a new image\.

 ## Step 7 \(Optional\): Tag and Copy an Image<a name="tutorial-image-builder-tag-copy"></a>

 You can add one or more tags to an image during image creation or after you create an image\.
-You can also copy the image within the same Region or to a new Region within the same AWS account\.
+You can also copy the image within the same Region or to a new Region within the same Amazon Web Services account\.
 Copying a source image results in an identical but distinct destination image\.
 AWS does not copy any user\-defined tags, however\.
 Also, you can only copy custom images that you create, not the base images that are provided by AWS\.

 **Note**
 You can copy up to two images at the same time to a destination\.
 If the destination to which you are copying an image is at the image limit, you receive an error\.
 To copy the image in this case, you must first remove images from the destination\.
 After the destination is below the image quota \(also referred to as limit\), initiate the image copy from the source Region\.
 For more information, see [Amazon AppStream 2\.0 Service Quotas](limits.md)\.